chrisi/chartui/README.md

 There is one env-variable that needs to be set when building the node package:

-* VITE_CHARTMUSEUM_URL points to the url of your chartmuseum instance.
+* VITE_CHARTMUSEUM_URL points to the url of your ChartMuseum instance.

-There is currently no support secured chartmuseum instances.
+There is currently no support for secured ChartMuseum instances.